Edward Gibbon Wakefield: Canada – 1838

-In 1837, there were rebellions in both Lower Canada and Upper Canada.
-The colonial governments in both provinces had been able to suppress the rebellions, but the underlying political discontent had not been resolved.
+In 1837, rebellions took place in both Lower Canada and Upper Canada.
+Colonial governments in both provinces suppressed the rebellions but did not resolve the underlying political discontent.
 In January 1838, the government of Lord Melbourne appointed Lord Durham as Governor General of all of British North America, to inquire into the causes of the rebellions and to make recommendations to settle the disputes.
 Durham was authorised to appoint his own advisors, and chose Wakefield as one of them.
 Durham knew Wakefield through Wakefield's plans for colonisation of New Zealand.
 He was a member of the New Zealand Association, set up by Wakefield ten years earlier to encourage emigration to New Zealand.

 Durham was only prepared to accept the task if Wakefield accompanied him as Commissioner of Crown Lands.
-However, they both knew that Wakefield would be completely unacceptable to the British government, so Durham planned to announce the appointment only after he had reached Canada.
-Wakefield and his son, Edward Jerningham Wakefield, sailed secretly for Canada in April 1838, but before they arrived word had leaked out, and the appointment was forbidden by London.
-Durham appointed one of his other advisors, Charles Buller, as Commissioner, but kept Wakefield as an unofficial representative, advisor and negotiator, giving him effectively the same powers he would have had if he been appointed, but without being paid.
+However, they both knew that Wakefield would be unacceptable to the British government, so Durham planned to announce the appointment only after he had reached Canada.
+Wakefield and his son, Edward Jerningham Wakefield, sailed secretly for Canada in April 1838.
+Before they arrived, word had leaked out, and London forbade his appointment.
+Durham appointed one of his other advisors, Charles Buller, as Commissioner, but he kept Wakefield as an unofficial unpaid representative, advisor and negotiator.
+Durham thus effectively gave Wakefield the same powers he would have had if he had been appointed but without being paid.

 Wakefield's main task was analysis of the issue of public lands and the relationship of land to settlement.
-He prepared a detailed report on public lands, arguing that the better way to encourage settlement was to sell Crown lands at higher prices than had been the case up to then, which would attract immigrants with capital.
+He prepared a detailed report on public lands.
+He said settlement could be encouraged by selling Crown lands at higher prices than had been the case up to then.
+This would attract immigrants with capital.
 This approach had been tried without much success in Upper Canada some years before.
 Wakefield's report on public lands became Appendix B to the Durham Report.
 No attempt was made to implement his policy proposals.

 Durham met extensively with local political leaders, but at one point, Wakefield met with one of the reformers from Lower Canada, Louis-Hippolyte LaFontaine.
 He also travelled to Saratoga Springs, New York, in an unsuccessful attempt to meet with the main leader of the Patriote movement, Louis-Joseph Papineau, who had fled to the United States during the Rebellion.
 It is not clear if Wakefield was acting on his own initiative in these conversations, or on secret instructions from Durham.
 He later said he was acting on his own, but LaFontaine had the clear impression he was acting for Durham.
 During his conversation with LaFontaine, Wakefield had tried to persuade him to publicly approve Durham's policy concerning the exiles to Bermuda, and the death penalty for Patriotes still in the United States.
 LaFontaine refused, seeing in it his "suicide politique".
-Wakefield was not impressed by LaFontaine, writing that he and the other Patriote leaders were "profoundly ignorant of their own position and thoroughly devoid of judgment..."
+Wakefield later said he was not impressed by LaFontaine, writing that he and the other Patriote leaders were "profoundly ignorant of their own position and thoroughly devoid of judgment..."